AdamBoley/Fleet-Command/README.md

 in the fight_engagement function, math.ceil was used so that enemy ship total were consistently rounded up rather than down, as I foresaw endless rounding down causing battles to go on for far longer than they needed to.
 The actual difference in firepower is minimal

+When calculating player (and enemy?) battleship losses, I decided to use the math.floor method instead of math.ceiling.
+I justified this as the effect of a battleship's heavier armour allowing it tank hits that destroy other ships

 # Future Work